 Below is a summary of the project information you provided and contact information for the USFWS office(s) with jurisdiction in the defined project area.
 Please read the introduction to each section that follows (Endangered Species, Migratory Birds, USFWS Facilities, and NWI Wetlands) for additional information applicable to the trust resources addressed in that section.

 Project information

 NAME

-Belton Lake Master Plan Revision
+Lake O' the Pines Master Plan Revision

 LOCATION